 - Securities Fraud

-We are experienced in matters involving securities fraud, including those involving allegations pertaining to SEC Rule 10b-5, options backdating and disclosure issues.
+M&R’s white-collar litigators skillfully manage securities fraud cases, including those involving SEC Rule 10b-5 violations, options backdating and disclosure issues.

 Federal Investigation: Represented a company in a federal criminal investigation into consumer fraud, mislabeling and customs violations.